INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Abaddon: There was a young man there that night called Ville Timonen, who’s here tonight, and it’s the first time I’ve seen him since then.
 We speak a lot all the time, like friends.
 But, the first time, he was at that gig, and he’s at this one tonight, so that’s very cool.

-I asked the same question last summer from Cronos, and he remembered who was the headliner on the festival.
-But do you remember that, who it was?
+I asked the same question last summer from Cronos, and he remembered who was the headliner at the festival.
+But do you remember that who it was?

 Abaddon: That’s all he remembered?
 “Laughs” Was it us?

 No. It was a Nick Love.

 Abaddon: I can’t even remember that.
 I didn’t realize he was on!

 Mantas: That was an odd, odd festival, wasn’t it?